-The study of the German language enables learners to access Italy's rich historical, artistic, agricultural and cultural contributions to the Western World.
-German is spoken widely in Australia and many opportunities exist to hear and use the language in real life situations.
+The study of the German language enables learners to access Germany's rich historical, artistic, agricultural and cultural contributions to the Western World.

 In this course students will study the country, its language and its people.

 - About Me / About You

 - Eating / Drinking / Restaurants

 - Entertainment / Music

 - Family / Pets / Special Occasions

 - Holidays / Hobbies

 - School Life / Future Plans / Part-Time Jobs

 - Health / Fitness

 - The Environment

 - Travel and Sightseeing

 - Shopping / Transport.